jongwooo/likelionmju-serverless-bot/.github/CONTRIBUTING.md

 ## Commit message rules

+- The commit message does not exceed 50 characters, and the first letter is capitalized and does not end with a period.

+- If you want to skip workflows([Deploy to Lambda](.github/workflows/deploy.yml), etc.), include the `[skip ci]` string in the commit message.
+    - For example, `docs: Update .all-contributorsrc [skip ci]`.

+- Write as a command without using a past tense.
+    - `Fixed` -> `Fix`
+    - `Added` -> `Add`

-Consider starting the commit message with a type label:
+- Consider starting the commit message with a type label:

     - `feat:` prefix.
       - When create a new feature.
     - `fix:` prefix.
       - When fixing a bug.
     - `docs:` prefix.
       - When adding a document.
     - `style:` prefix.
       - When change the code format.
     - `refactor:` prefix.
       - When refactoring production code.
     - `test:` prefix.
       - When adding or refactoring tests.
+    - `chore:` prefix.
+      - When update a build test or setting up package manager.

 ### Thanks!